learningmatter-mit/PerovskiteOrderingGCNNs/README.md

 # PerovskiteOrderingGCNNs

+Repo for our paper "Learning Orderings in Crystalline Materials with Symmetry-Aware Graph Neural Networks".

+## Setup

-To clone this repo and all submodules:
+To start, clone this repo and all its submodules to your local directory or a workstation:

 ```
 git clone --recurse-submodules git@github.com:learningmatter-mit/PerovskiteOrderingGCNNs.git